Gunmen injure Mexico City police chief; 3 dead

-She said a 3 1/2 ton truck holding gunmen with rifles blocked the chief’s SUV and opened fire.

-Two of those killed were part of García’s security detail.
-The third was a woman who just happened to be driving by.
-Sheinbaum said that the city’s security cameras recorded the attack.
+The cinematic ambush involving at least a dozen gunmen left chief Omar García Harfuch wounded with three bullet impacts and shrapnel.
+Two members of his security detail were killed, as was a woman who happened to be driving by.

+The high-powered armament and brazenness of the attack suggested the Jalisco New Generation Cartel and hours after the attack, García blamed them via Twitter from the hospital.

-“This morning we were attacked in a cowardly way by the CJNG,” García tweeted, using the Spanish-language acronym for the Jalisco New Generation Cartel, Mexico’s most violent criminal group.
+“This morning we were attacked in a cowardly way by the CJNG,” García tweeted, using the Spanish-language acronym for Mexico’s most violent criminal group.

 “Two colleagues and friends of mine lost their lives,” García wrote.
 “I have three bullet wounds and various pieces of shrapnel.
 Our nation has to continue standing up to cowardly organized crime.
 We will continue working.”

 A federal official who was not authorized to speak publicly confirmed that it was García’s Twitter account.

-The Jalisco New Generation cartel has been behind brazen attacks before, including the downing of a military helicopter.
-The cartel traffics in drugs and operates extortion rackets and other criminal enterprises.

-Asked about the tweet from García, Sheinbaum declined to speculate on who was responsible.
+The tweet emerged during Mayor Claudia Sheinbaum’s news conference about the attack, but she declined to speculate on who was behind it.

-Mexico City Attorney General Ernestina Godoy Ramos said on Twitter that there were 12 arrests and that her office was investigating the attack.
+Mexico City Attorney General Ernestina Godoy Ramos said on Twitter that 12 suspects were arrested and that her office was investigating the attack.

-The police said in a statement that gunmen armed with .50 caliber sniper rifles and grenades exchanged fire with the chief’s security detail.
-The statement said two police were wounded.
-Harfuch was hospitalized in stable condition, it said.

-The attack occurred around 6:30 a.m. on Mexico City’s grand boulevard Paseo de la Reforma in an area of large homes surrounded by walls and foreign embassies.
-Photographs from the scene showed a bullet-riddled black SUV and a high-sided construction truck with a number of rifles in the back that apparently hid the gunmen until the ambush.
+Jalisco is the same gang that U.S. prosecutors said tried to buy belt-fed M-60 machine guns in the United States and that once brought down a Mexican military helicopter with a rocket-propelled grenade.
+In October, cartel gunmen ambushed and killed 14 state police officers in Michoacán.

+But such a high-profile attack in Mexico’s capital is a blow to a federal government struggling to respond to record levels of violence across the country.

 President Andrés Manuel López Obrador offered his support and solidarity to Sheinbaum and the city’s public security forces.